wdawson/okta.github.io/_source/quickstart-fragments/java/spring-implicit.md

 ## Okta Java/Spring Quickstart

 In this section we'll show you how to add the Okta Spring Boot library to your Spring app.

-If you would prefer to download a complete sample application instead, please see [Spring Sample Applications for Okta][].
+> If you would prefer to download a complete sample application instead, please visit [Spring Sample Applications for Okta][] and follow those instructions.

 ### Include the dependency